kismetwireless/kismet-docs/readme/005-quickstart_compiling.md

     This will add your current logged in user to the `kismet` group.

-    On OSX, Kismet is installed under the `staff` group, which the default user is part of.
+    On MacOS, Kismet is installed under the `staff` group, which the default user is part of.

 8. Log out and back in.